Cleistocactus strausii: Distribution

 Silver torch cacti can thrive in low-nitrogen soils without facing the consequences.
 Too much water will make the plants weak and lead to root rot.

-Conservation status

 This cactus is locally abundant in its native land and has few local threats to its survival, so it is rated Least Concern.

-Propagation
+Taxonomy

+This species was first described as Pilocereus strausii in 1907 by Emil Heese.
+The specific epithet strausii honors Leopold Straus, a German merchant and cactus enthusiast.
+Curt Backeberg placed the species in the genus Cleistocactus in 1934.

+Cultivation

 It can be propagated by cuttings or seed.
 Cuttings should be taken near the base of the main stem, similar to cuttings for aloe vera.
 Rooting of this new cutting usually occurs within 3-8 weeks, therefore it is usually better to propagate silver torch cactus via seed.